Manaslu Circuit Trek

 Rather than caring about the taste buds, and caring what's on the table, how's the table setting, at the Himalayas, you must understand having nutritious meals, comprising all the fibers, proteins, carbohydrates, hitting daily calorie intake goal, and indulging, what suits your body, matters the most, for instance, consider having, Dal Bhat - nepali dish that comes with rice, lentil soup, veg curry or non veg curry, pickle, and can be refilled time and again, keeps up your energy high, for long hour journey.

 Even though the trail passes all the way through the remote trailhead, in case of accommodations along the Manaslu region, you don't have to worry about anything.
 The tea houses are simple and basic and are run by the locals themselves.
 In the lower terrains, the rooms with single bedrooms and attached washrooms.
-Whereas moving to the upper sections, the amenities and rooms get limited, where the twin bedrooms will be provided (2 beds in 1 room) with shared toilets, as there are only a few numbers of tea houses up there.
+Moving to the upper sections, the amenities and rooms get limited, where the twin bedrooms will be provided (2 beds in 1 room) with shared toilets, as there are only a few tea houses up there.
 Please note that you cannot expect the lodges to be luxurious, but the rooms are cozy with comfortable mattresses, blankets, pillows, and a dining room and heating area.

 The accommodations for a straight 11 nights, along the trekking trail, with an extra 2 nights in Kathmandu as well, a complimentary will be provided.
-Meanwhile, for the extra personal spending such as wifi, laundry, electricity, charging, and extra beverages, for more details, you can take a look at our cost details at the top bar.
+Meanwhile, for the extra personal spending, such as wifi, laundry, electricity, charging, and extra beverages, for more details, you can take a look at our cost details at the top bar.
 Also, if you are a solo trekker, then a private room will be arranged as well.

 Communication Accessibility

-When it comes to the communication facilities, along the trekking trail, every kind of service, such as wifi, telephone calls, and internet access, is available; however, in a limited usage availability, as it is run by a solar panel.
-In the lower areas, such as Jagat, Macchakhola, and Deng, before moving beyond 3000 meters, you can expect free wifi services and easy accessibility without any extra charges.
 Meanwhile, after moving to the higher elevation, for the wifi usage, it can cost you somewhere between $ 3 and $ 5, and is only available in the dining area.
 Whereas, to communicate during the terrains, it is highly suggested to buy a Nepali local-based SIM Card, like NTC or NCELL, and buy a data pack, for the internet, or calls, which you can simply use while hiking along the route, which are available at Aarughat, or Kathmandu, before commencing the journey.
 However, in case of an emergency, the trekking guide carries the satellite phone for emergency use; hence, the communication access won't be a hassle along the trail.

 Electricity and Charging Facilities